cloudmesh/client/docs/source/commands/command_key.rst

 Delete all keys from database::

- PS> cm key delete --all
+ $ cm key delete --all
     {'--all': True,
      '--dir': '~/.ssh',
      '--format': 'table',